hamada-g/blue-lab/docs/lab-journal.md

 - Created the first VM: wazuh-server
 - Attached the Ubuntu Server ISO to the wazuh-server VM
 - Updated the VM build notes with the exact VM name, generation, memory, network, virtual disk path, and installation media path
+- Attempted to boot the wazuh-server VM from the Ubuntu ISO
+- Encountered a Hyper-V Secure Boot template issue during initial boot
+- Resolved the boot issue by changing the Secure Boot template to Microsoft UEFI Certificate Authority
+- Reached the Ubuntu installer successfully
+- Detected that the External Hyper-V switch design was disrupting host Wi-Fi connectivity
+- Decided to redesign Phase 1 networking to use an Internal Hyper-V switch with NAT
+- Preserved the host’s existing network identity and port reservation requirements by planning a separate lab subnet

 ### Decisions Made
 - The project will start as a simple security monitoring lab